wp-plugins/participants-database/readme.txt

 * Italian: Mario Conte

-If you are multi-lingual and feel like contributing a translation, please [contact me.](mailtosupport@xnau.com)
+If you are multi-lingual and feel like contributing a translation, please contact me at: support@xnau.com.

 == Installation ==